 Related Reading: The Best Keto BBQ Sauce You Can Buy

 Now, let’s get to the sweets.
 As a butter, sugar, and egg substitute, we would be crazy not to give you applesauce dessert ideas!

 Chocolate makes most things better in my book, so let’s venture over there.
 Ever try a vegan brownie and hate it?
 Well, usually it’s because they’re too dry or hard.
 However, this recipe promises to transform that and delivers.
 The applesauce replaces the eggs, which helps to bind the brownies, and the vegetable oil keeps the brownies nice and moist.
 Get our Vegan Brownies recipe.

 If fall had a flavor, a spice cake would be it.
 Nutmeg, cinnamon, ginger, allspice, clove, pecans, brown sugar, and applesauce give the cake a moist spiced caramel flavor that is balanced by the icing of the gods—cream cheese.
 This slightly more savory option is perfect for people who like cakes that aren’t just sugar and icing.
-Get the recipe.
+Get the Autumn Spice Cake with Cream Cheese Frosting recipe.

 Now, I will die for nothing, but I would do a scandalous thing or two for a couple slices of this cake.
 The key to carrot cake is keeping it moist, so adding applesauce to the batter achieves just that.
 Couple it with carrot, pecan, coconut and, of course, cream cheese icing.
 Be wise (or naughty) and make one for yourself and one for sharing.
-Get the recipe.
+Get the To Die For Carrot Cake recipe.